-This form identifies an individual's legal right to employment in the United States and must be completed within three (3) days of employment.
+This form identifies an individual's legal right to employment in the United States and must be completed prior to beginning any work and provide applicable documents within three (3) days of employment.

 EMPLOYMENT OF ALIENS

 Any Department/Unit of Albany State University needing to employ an alien must notify the Office of Human Resources Management prior to a commitment to the prospective employee.
 The Director of Human Resources Management will assist the Department/Unit staff in preparing a certification that the services to be performed by the alien do not involve direct participation in the formulation, execution or review of broad public policy and that United States citizenship does not bear some rational relationship to the special demands of the position to be filled by the alien.